WhiteElephant-abc/datapack/Localization-Resource-Pack/README.md

 ## Introduction

 This resource pack primarily provides localization for my data packs.
 It utilizes DeepSeek-V3.2-Exp for fully automated intelligent translation and incorporates a series of translation quality assurance mechanisms, such as segmentation, contextual supplementation, JSON validation, etc. Currently, it supports 19 languages.
+This resource pack now also provides localization for Distant Horizons.

 ## Contribution